Source: British Library MS Royal 2B VII f.73v. © British Library Board

 2. We support a diverse and regionally distinct wine culture

 Variety is the spice of life!
-We work against the monoculture of international varieties and industrialized production processes by stocking a wide range of wines with an emphasis on local grape varieties and artisanal methods.
+We work against the oligopoly of international varieties and industrialized production processes by stocking a wide range of wines with an emphasis on local grape varieties and artisanal methods.

 3. We promote biodiversity and environmental quality in general